hyperjump-io/json-schema/README.md

     Output is an experimental feature of the JSON Schema specification.
 There may be additional fields present in the OutputUnit, but only the `valid` property should be considered part of the Stable API.
-* **MediaTypePlugin**: object

-    * parse: (response: Response, mediaTypeParameters: object) => [object | boolean, string?]

-      Given a fetch Response object, parse the body of the request.
-Return the parsed schema and an optional default dialectId.
-    * matcher: (path) => boolean

-      Given a filesystem path, return whether or not the file should be considered a member of this media type.
-    * quality (optional): string

-      The registered media type plugins are used to create the `Accept` header for HTTP requests.
-This property allows you to specify a quality value for your media type.
-A [quality value](https://developer.mozilla.org/en-US/docs/Glossary/Quality_values)
-      is a string representation of a number between 0 and 1 with up to three digits.

 ## Bundling

 ### Usage

 You can bundle schemas with external references into a single deliverable using the official JSON Schema bundling process introduced in the 2020-12 specification.
 Given a schema with external references, any external schemas